dappnode/DAppNodeDocs/docs/user/dappnode-cloud/overview.md

 # What is Dappnode Cloud?

-Dappnode Cloud is a service that empowers users to perform all the actions available to a traditional Dappnode user, but without the need for physical hardware.
-It consists of a Dappnode image deployed on a machine instance from a cloud provider, eliminating any hardware headaches.
+Dappnode Cloud is a service that allows users to deploy a Dappnode in a cloud provider so it can be tested without the need for physical hardware.
+We provide easy pre-configured instances for the main cloud providers (AWS for now, more to come later) to continue to make the deployment of web3 infrastructrure accessible and hassle-free for everyone.
+It consists of a Dappnode image deployed on a machine instance from a cloud provider, eliminating the need to invest in hardware in order to test Dappnode.
 :::tip
 This allows you to run your decentralized applications more efficiently and cost-effectively, as you can customize your hardware specifications to meet your needs.
 :::